-Determine if any additional specification and installation requirements are applicable for vinyl siding installed over FPIS in accordance with 2021 IRC Section R703.11.2, including the listed exceptions.
+Determine if any additional specification and installation requirements are applicable for vinyl siding installed over FPIS in accordance with 2024 IRC Section R703.11.2, including the listed exceptions as noted in the table below.
 The following three installation conditions govern the design wind pressure rating and installation of the vinyl siding and the FPIS material:

-CONDITION 1 CONDITION 2 CONDITION 3 2021 IRC Section R703.11.2, Exception 1 2021 IRC Section R703.11.2 2021 IRC Section R703.11.2, Exception 2 FPIS installed as "Over-sheathing" (see Figure 1) FPIS installed directly over Open Stud Cavities (see Figure 2) OPTION A: FPIS material and siding fas- tened as an assembly to resist wind load OPTION B: FPIS material fastened to resist design wind load independent of siding Vinyl siding installed over FPIS in accordance with siding manufacturer's installation instructions
+CONDITION 1 CONDITION 2 CONDITION 3 2024 IRC Section R703.11.2, Exception 1 2024 IRC Section R703.11.2 2024 IRC Section R703.11.2, Exception 2 FPIS installed as "Over-sheathing" (see Figure 1) FPIS installed directly over Open Stud Cavities (see Figure 2) OPTION A: FPIS material and siding fas- tened as an assembly to resist wind load OPTION B: FPIS material fastened to resist design wind load independent of siding Vinyl siding installed over FPIS in accordance with siding manufacturer's installation instructions

-ASTM D3679 is referenced in Section R703.11 of the 2021 IRC and applies to standard "hollow-backed" vinyl siding.
+1 ASTM D3679 is referenced in Section R703.11 of the 2021 IRC and applies to standard "hollow-backed" vinyl siding.
 However, the guidance in this Quick Guide can be applied equivalently to insulated vinyl siding products complying with ASTM D7793 as addressed in 2021 IRC Section R703.13.

-CONDITION 1: FPIS INSTALLED AS "OVER-SHEATHING"

-(2021 IRC Section R703.11.2, Exception 1)
+CONDITION 1: FPIS INSTALLED AS "OVER-SHEATHING" (2024 IRC Section R703.11.2, Exception 1)

 As shown in Figure 1, this condition applies where the FPIS is "applied directly over wood structural panels, fiberboard, gypsum sheathing, or other approved backing capable of independently resisting the design wind pressure."
-In this condition, Section R316.8 of the 2021 IRC does not require that the FPIS be rated for wind pressure resistance.
-For the vinyl siding, simply install it over the FPIS in accordance with 2021 IRC Sections R703.3.3 and R703.11.1 and the siding manufacturer's installation instructions after verifying the following two items as required for any vinyl siding installation:
+In this condition, 2024 IRC Section R303.8 (or Section R316.8 in earlier editions) do not require that the FPIS be rated for wind pressure resistance.
+For the vinyl siding, simply install it over the FPIS in accordance with 2024 IRC Sections R703.3.3 (if used) and R703.11.1 and the siding manufacturer's installation instructions after verifying the following two items as required for any vinyl siding installation:

 - The length of the siding nail is sufficient to accommodate the FPIS thickness and maintain the minimum required fastener embedment in wood framing materials. - 2.
-The design wind pressure rating of the siding (see Step 1) must meet or exceed the design wind pressure required by 2021 IRC Tables R301.2.1(1) and R301.2.1(2) based on the basic design wind speed mapped in Figure R301.2(2).
+The design wind pressure rating of the siding (see Step 1) must meet or exceed the design wind pressure required by 2024 IRC Tables R301.2.1(1) and R301.2.1(2) based on the basic design wind speed mapped in Figure R301.2(2).
 For many applications within the scope of the IRC, a design wind load pressure rating of 30 psf or greater should prove to be code-compliant.
 Higher design pressure ratings will provide improved performance and are required in the more extreme wind exposures and regions of the U.S.

-CONDITION 2: FPIS INSTALLED DIRECTLY OVER OPEN STUD CAVITIES (2021 IRC Section R703.11.2)
+CONDITION 2: FPIS INSTALLED DIRECTLY OVER OPEN STUD CAVITIES (2024 IRC Section R703.11.2)

 For this condition, FPIS is installed directly to studs and over open stud cavities.
 No separate structural sheathing or solid backing is used in this assembly.
-There are two options related to how the FPIS layer is specified and fastened to the framing over open stud cavities as shown in Figure 2.
-In both options discussed below, the FPIS material itself must be rated for wind pressure resistance in accordance with IRC Section R316.8 and the ANSI/ABTG FS100 Standard.
+There are two options related to how the FPIS layer is specified and fastened to the framing over open stud cavities as shown in Figures 2 and 3.
+In both options discussed below, the FPIS material itself must be rated for wind pressure resistance in accordance with 2024 IRC Section R303.8 (or Section R316.8 in earlier editions) and the ANSI/ABTG FS 100 Standard.
 Additionally, Option A also requires wind pressure resistance rating of the FPIS and vinyl siding as an assembly.

-Option A: Vinyl siding and FPIS installed as an exterior wall covering assembly per Figure 2 (2021 IRC Section R703.11.2)
+Option A: Vinyl siding and FPIS installed as an exterior wall covering assembly per Figure 2 (2024 IRC Section R703.11.2)